 - New Brunswick is looking to India and other emerging markets to reduce dependence on the United States for energy exports

 - China provides significant market opportunities for renewable fuel sources and green building products

 - New Brunswick plans to be involved in a number of Asia-related projects

 - The province plans to use the Atlantic Gateway to support greater market diversification towards Asia

-Only two of New Brunswick’s thirteen sister cities worldwide are in Asia (St-John has sister city agreements with Shantou, China and Donghae, Gangwon, South Korea as well as a friendship agreement with Shenzhen, China).
-The province has also has one Asian sister province–Hebei Province, China–signed in 2001.
+Three of New Brunswick’s sister cities are in Asia - St-John has sister city agreements with Shantou, China and Donghae, South Korea; and Fredericton forged a sister city relationship with Gangnam District, South Korea.
+The province also has one Asian sister province - Hebei Province, China - signed in 2001.

 Did You Know...

 From 2000 to 2015, the number of Asian tourists entering New Brunswick from abroad grew by 51%,

 while the number of American tourists directly entering the province declined by 35%.